gearsdigital/reporter-for-kirby-docs/README.md

 > Documentation for the Kirby 3 Plugin [Reporter for Kirby](https://github.com/gearsdigital/reporter-for-kirby )

-This project uses [VuePress](https://v2.vuepress.vuejs.org) to generate and maintain the static documentation for the Kirby 3 Plugin `reporter-for-kirby`.
+This project is built with [VuePress](https://v2.vuepress.vuejs.org)

 ## Installation